 Toxic algae

-Cyanobacteria, also known as toxic algae, are widespread in many lakes and rivers in New Zealand, particularly more so over the past decade.
-They are found across a range of water quality conditions, including relatively clean waters.
+Cyanobacteria, also known as toxic algae, are widespread in many lakes and rivers in New Zealand.
+They are found across a range of water quality conditions, including clean waters.
 Toxic algae blooms are more likely to occur over summer, and when rivers are low.
 The algae can produce toxins (called cyanotoxins) that are harmful to animals and humans when eaten, even licked, or when water containing the toxins is swallowed.
 Some people will have an allergic reaction to just touching the algae.

 FAQs